kumaramit-msft/Build2025-LAB347/LabInstructions/Exercise-4.md

     ```

 6. Click **Next** and leave **Authentication method** as "Anonymous".
 There is no authentication on the provided sample web app or its API.
 If the app required an API key or managed identity to access it, this is where you would specify this information.
 7. Copy and paste your OpenAPI specification in the text box.
-The OpenAPI specification is provided in this repo under Exercise 5 and is called [swagger.json](../Exercise-4-AIAgent/webapp/swagger.json).
+The OpenAPI specification is provided in this repo under Exercise 4 and is called [swagger.json](../Exercise-4-AIAgent/webapp/swagger.json).
 Feel free to review the specification to understand what the provided API can do.

     ![OpenAPI specification location in repo](./images/Exercise-4-swaggerlocation.png)

-8. Before you create the tool, you need to copy and paste you app's URL into the OpenAPI specification you are providing to the tool.
+8. Before you create the tool, you need to copy and paste your app's URL into the OpenAPI specification you are providing to the tool.
 Replace the placeholder <APP-SERVICE-URL> on line 10 of the OpenAPI specification with your app's URL.
-It should be in the format *https://<app-name>.azurewebsites.net*.
+It should be in the format `https://app-name.azurewebsites.net`.
 The screenshot below contains a sample URL.
 You need to use your app's URL, not the one shown in the screenshot.
 To find your app's URL, you can navigate back to your App Service app in the Azure portal in another tab so you don't lose your place with the agent setup.
 Or, if you already browsed to the app in another tab, you can just copy it from there.

     ![Location to paste App Service URL in OpenAPI specification](./images/Exercise-4-urllocation.png)